Find out about how we are embedding sustainability in our students’ education.

 We have integrated various opportunities to experience education for sustainable development within our University:

-The Global Graduate Award in Sustainability is an extracurricular module open to all students free of charge which offers the opportunity to gain an in-depth understanding of a wide range of issues affecting the sustainability of our planet.
+The Global Graduate Award in Sustainability is an extracurricular module open to all undergraduate and postgraduate students free of charge which offers the opportunity to gain an in-depth understanding of a wide range of issues affecting the sustainability of our planet.

 The programme provides funding to undergraduate students for carrying out a placement or research project in a sustainability-related topic.
 Selection of projects happens through an annual competition.